Mazola Júnior

-Uiles Geraldo Gonçalves de Freitas Júnior, (born 28 February 1965), known as Mazola Júnior, is a Brazilian professional football manager and former player who played as a forward.
+Uiles Geraldo Gonçalves de Freitas Júnior, (born 28 February 1965), known as Mazola Júnior, is a Brazilian professional football coach and former player who played as a forward.
+He is the current head coach of Ituano.

 Career

 Since 2009 he coached the Ituano in when ran the Série D and the Campeonato Paulista. learner categories of junior in Sport, has assumed interim team principal with the resignations of Geninho and PC Gusmão. assuming definitely the job for the last five games in the Série B, where led the team back to the first division 2012. remained in the club during the Campeonato Pernambucano, where were victorious vice-champion.

 Then assumed the command of Ipatinga, Bragantino, Cuiabá, Paysandu. returned to the command of Bragantino and Paysandu. being that the bicolor led him back to Série B and winning the vice championship Série C 2014.
 In March 2015, hit with the Botafogo de Ribeirão Preto, where the led the final stages of the Paulistão 2015, dropping after sort the team.

 In May 2018, he was appointed coach of Criciúma.